 As reported above lower levels of testosterone can cause many unwanted complications within the body, so having a higher level of natural testosterone can be beneficial.

-Can a lack of testosterone cause depression?
+Can a lack of the androgenic hormone cause depression?

 One major benefit of higher testosterone levels is its ability to be able to fight depression.
 Worldwide there is an issue regarding mental health.